-Demolishing the Capitol and rebuilding it may have been a more economical route.
+Demolishing the Capitol and rebuilding it may have been a more economical route than complete restoration.
 The restoration project began in 1975 and took a total of six years to complete.
-The final cost of the restoration was over million.
+The final cost of the restoration was $67 million.

 At the time, the project was the largest restoration ever completed in North America.
 The unprecedented restoration project returned the Capitol to its 1906 grandeur and employed master artisans, architects, structural engineers, and historians.

 Today, most of the rooms in the historic building are used daily to conduct the state’s business.
-Fortunately, during the restoration, several key rooms, such as the Governor’s offices, were set aside for the State Capitol Museum and restored to their turn-of-the-20th-century appearance.
+During the restoration, several key rooms were set aside for the State Capitol Museum and restored to their turn-of-the-20th-century appearance.

 During the Capitol’s restoration, efforts were undertaken to recreate the original parget plasterwork.
-This effort was stifled by the lack of an accurate example to use as a guide.
+These efforts were stifled by the lack of an accurate example to use as a guide.
 Since original photographs were black and white, artisans were unsure of the techniques and color palette used by the original artists.

-Parget (pronounced pär’jĭt) is the colorful plaster decoration that can be seen in the ceiling and frieze of the Archive exhibit room on the first floor of the Capitol Museum.
-The unique plaster designs were once common throughout the entire building.
-Through the years, efforts to modernize the Capitol resulted in the delicate plasterwork being painted over or sometimes removed entirely.
+Parget is the colorful plaster decoration that can be seen in the ceiling and frieze of the Archives exhibit room on the first floor of the Capitol Museum.
+These plaster designs were once common throughout the entire building.
+Through the years, efforts to modernize the Capitol had resulted in the delicate plasterwork being painted over or sometimes removed entirely.

 Fortunately, during the restoration project, workers found a full-color segment of an original California poppy design hidden behind a heating duct.
 This revelation gave artisans clues on how to re-create this lost art form.

 Trial and error eventually led to the successful technique that artisans used to restore the intricate design work.
-The artists began with a simple perforated drawing made from the discovered frieze.
-Then they carefully applied charcoal powder to the perforations to transfer the drawing to the ceiling.
+The artists began with a simple perforated drawing made by copying the discovered frieze.
+Then, they carefully applied charcoal powder to the perforations to transfer the drawing to the ceiling.
 Next, they used pastry tubes and other tools to apply a plaster mixture directly onto the transferred drawing, much like a baker decorating a cake.
-Once the parget work had dried, artisans painted it using the original colors.
+Once the parget work had dried, artisans painted it to match the original colors.